 Cons: Difficult to slip things into the front pockets because there are additional pockets inside to get snagged on.
 Fit is rather slim (order original for a looser fit).

-Use this Bluffworks coupon code for 10% off your order
+Use this Bluffworks coupon code for 10% off your order (not applicable on sale items).

 ★ Our Favorite Men’s Travel Jeans: Aviator Jeans